Kezzryn/Advent-of-Code/2015/README.md

 Day 12 - JSAbacusFramework.io
 - JSON parsing.
+- We used the Newtonsoft.Json.Linq libraries and iterated recursivly through the object model.

 Day 13 - Knights of the Dinner Table

 Day 14 - Reindeer Olympics

 Day 15 - Science for Hungry People

-Day 16  Aunt Sue
+Day 16 - Aunt Sue

 Day 17 - No Such Thing as Too Much

-Day 18 - Like a GIF For Your Yard -
+Day 18 - Like a GIF For Your Yard

 Day 19 - Medicine for Rudolph